tgross35/mariadb-udf-blog/rust-udf-blog.md

 ```

 This is just where we specify the return type of our UDF.
 See [the docs] for
 more information about possible return types.
-Here, since we are working on
+Here, since we will return a non-null
-integers, we will return an `i64`.
+integer, we will return an `i64`.
 (Ignore the `<'a>` - that is only relevant
 when returning references, which isn't applicable here).

 ```rust,skt-impl